Amaryllis: Cultivation

 Amaryllis belladonna was introduced into cultivation at the beginning of the eighteenth century.
 It reproduces slowly by either bulb division or seeds and has gradually naturalized from plantings in urban and suburban areas throughout the lower elevations and coastal areas in much of the West Coast of the US since these environments mimic their native South African habitat.
 Hardiness zones 6–8.
 It is also naturalized in Australia.

 There is an Amaryllis belladonna hybrid which was bred in the 1800s in Australia.
 No one knows the exact species it was crossed with to produce color variations of white, cream, peach, magenta and nearly red hues.
 The hybrids were crossed back onto the original Amaryllis belladonna and with each other to produce naturally seed-bearing crosses that come in a very wide range of flower sizes, shapes, stem heights and intensities of pink.
 Pure white varieties with bright green stems were bred as well.
 The hybrids are quite distinct in that the many shades of pink also have stripes, veining, darkened edges, white centers and light yellow centers, also setting them apart from the original light pink.
 In addition, the hybrids often produce flowers in a fuller circle rather than the "side-facing" habit of the "old-fashioned" pink.
 The hybrids are able to adapt to year-round watering and fertilization but can also tolerate completely dry summer conditions if need be.

 A. belladonna has gained the Royal Horticultural Society's Award of Garden Merit.

 Amaryllis belladonna has been crossed in cultivation with Crinum moorei to produce a hybrid called × Amarcrinum, which has named cultivars.
 Hybrids said to be between Amaryllis belladonna and Brunsvigia josephinae have been called × Amarygia.
 Neither hybrid genus name is accepted by the World Checklist of Selected Plant Families.

+Toxicity

+Amaryllis belladonna is toxic to humans and to domestic animals, including dogs, cats, and horses.
+In animals, poisoning usually follows ingestion of the plant, particularly the bulbs.
+The toxic effects are associated with alkaloids, especially lycorine; several phenanthridine alkaloids have been identified in its leaves, stems, and bulbs, with the bulbs consistently described as the most hazardous part of the plant.
+In humans, ingestion is reported to cause vomiting, diarrhea, abdominal pain, hypersalivation, and tremors.
+In animals, reported signs include vomiting, excessive salivation, diarrhea, abdominal pain, respiratory difficulty, ataxia, seizures, and hypotension after larger exposures.